PoeBlu/lono/docs/_docs/ce-vs-pro.md

 BoltOps Pro blueprints are reusable CloudFormation templates built and managed by BoltOps.
 They are configurable to fit your needs.
 They are also documented and tested in a daily build process.
 Essentially, they save you time.

 A list of the blueprints is available at: [boltopspro-docs](https://github.com/boltopspro-docs).
-Access to the [boltops private repos](https://github.com/boltopspro) is only avaiable to [BoltOps Pro subscribers](https://www.boltops.com/pro).
+Access to the [boltops private repos](https://github.com/boltopspro) is only available to [BoltOps Pro subscribers](https://www.boltops.com/pro).

 ## Docs